-Term (in botany also bud or gemma) for the juvenile state of a new shoot or shoot.
-On the vine, the eye is located in the leaf axils on the nodes of one-year-old shoots, which is why it is also called axillary bud or axillary bud.
-The so-called winter eye consists of woody bracts that are stacked in several layers and enclose the primary, already pre-differentiated plants of the new shoot.
-Already visible in miniature are the shoot segments of the shoot axis with the laterally angled appendages for leaves (foliage), tendrils (fastening organs) and inflorescences (legs).
-The cavities in the bud are filled with fine woolly hairs, so that the shoot is protected from physical injury, frost and moisture during winter dormancy until budding in spring.
-At the site of the nodes is the diaphragm (wooden bridge).
+Term (also known as bud or gemma in botany) for the youthful state of a new shoot.
+On vines, the eye is located in the leaf axils on the nodes of one-year-old shoots, which is why it is also known as the axillary bud or axillary bud.
+The so-called winter eye (winter bud) consists of lignified bracts that are stacked in several layers and envelop the primary, already pre-differentiated plants of the new shoot that will sprout the following year.

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.